Definition

 - When hyperinflation has run its course and prices stabilize again, one US dollar might be worth one hundred trillion Zimbabwean dollars.

-Real-World Examples of Hyperinflation
+Real-World – Examples

 Here are some historical instances of hyperinflation:

-- Yugoslavia: Yugoslavia experienced hyperinflation in 1996, peaking at 313 million percent per month.
+- Yugoslavia: Yugoslavia experienced hyperinflation in 1994, peaking at 313 million percent per month.
 Money was virtually worthless, and barter became a way of life.
 The government issued coupons that people could use to buy food; however, there were not enough coupons for everyone.
-The citizens began using foreign currency or local currencies from other countries instead of their own because it was more stable.
+The citizens began using foreign or local currencies from other countries instead of their own because it was more stable.

 Causes of Hyperinflation